NikKowPHP/social-brain/chapters/chapter-7.md

 >
 > This is where my own "native programming" fought me the hardest.
 As an [ICON: Blueprint] Architect, my brain is a solution-generating machine.
 When someone describes a problem, my first instinct is to structure it, find the bug, and propose a fix.
 Learning to suppress that instinct—to physically bite my tongue to keep from interrupting with a solution and to just *listen*—was one of the most difficult and valuable skills I ever practiced.
 The Empathy Loop is not just a tool for connecting with others; it is a training regimen for quieting your own inner [ICON: Blueprint] Architect so you can hear the music of the person in front of you.
 ---
+#### **When It Feels Awkward: Navigating the "Therapy Voice"**
+Maria's "therapy voice" experience is incredibly common.
+When you first practice these tools, you are running a new piece of software on your brain's hardware.
+It will feel clumsy.
+People who know you well may notice the change and call it out.
+This is a critical moment.
+Do not panic.
+The key is to name the awkwardness and enroll them in the process.

+**The Script:** *"You're right, that did sound a bit like a script.
+I've been trying to get better at really listening instead of just jumping in to solve things, and it still feels a bit clumsy.
+I'd actually love your feedback as I practice."*

+This response uses Calibrated Vulnerability (Chapter 8) to disarm the situation.
+It transforms their accusation into an invitation for collaboration, turning them from a critic into a coach.
+For a more detailed guide on handling this and other common "immune responses" from your social system, see the Q&A in Chapter 17.6.

 #### **The Practice: A Three-Part Protocol for Presence**